renayo/cosmic_semiotics/README.md

 # Minor planet orbits and the use of minor planet nomenclature in news articles: computational materials for publication

-raw data and all code
+Raw data and all code.

-Download a up-to-date and nicely formatted htm version of calculations output by choosing

-MinorPlanetGoogleNews11SpecialPointsPublicv1ceilingRA.zip or get the PDF at MinorPlanetGoogleNews11SpecialPointsPublicv1ceilingRA.pdf.
-Both are above.

-Go to the original computational file by choosing

-MinorPlanetGoogleNews11SpecialPointsPublicv1ceilingRA.nb above which is in Mathematica Wolfram language.
+The code is in Mathematica Wolfram language.
 (You can download Wolfram Mathematica for a month-long free trial.)